thobbs/cassandra/doc/source/development/testing.rst

 The best way to learn how to write dtests is probably by reading the introduction "`How to Write a Dtest <http://www.datastax.com/dev/blog/how-to-write-a-dtest>`_" and by looking at existing, recently updated tests in the project.
 New tests must follow certain `style conventions <https://github.com/riptano/cassandra-dtest/blob/master/CONTRIBUTING.md>`_ that are being checked before accepting contributions.
 In contrast to Cassandra, dtest issues and pull-requests are managed on github, therefor you should make sure to link any created dtests in your Cassandra ticket and also refer to the ticket number in your dtest PR.

-Creating a good dtest can be though and should not prevent you from submitting patches!
-Please ask in the corresponding JIRA ticket how such a test would make sense and if a committer is able to support you.
+Creating a good dtest can be tough, but it should not prevent you from submitting patches!
+Please ask in the corresponding JIRA ticket how to write a good dtest for the patch.
+In most cases a reviewer or committer will able to support you, and in some cases they may offer to write a dtest for you.

 Performance Testing
 ===================